Meet BTB Reviewer Kashif Hussain

 Follow Kashif on Twitter or contact him via the site.

-Purchase The Elias Network
+Purchase The Proving Ground

 (Note: most indie bookstores can fulfill an order as quickly as larger retailers.
 Please consider contacting them for your next purchase.)